 While the definition can be found in most modern dictionaries, we find that the meaning of RegTech encompasses so much more than the cross between “regulation” and “technology”.

-Its broad scope and application span across multiple industries, business functions and operational purposes.
-Regardless of business objective, one thing is sure: RegTech is here to stay and brings benefits essential to competing in the digital era.
+Its broad scope and application spans across multiple industries, business functions and operational purposes.
+Regardless of business objectives, one thing is sure: RegTech is here to stay and brings benefits essential to competing in the digital era.